 Another great thing to consider is your skills and experience.
 If you feel that there is a gap in the market, then it could be good to start a business related to this need.

 Also, think about which industries are growing and how can you get involved?
 Maybe a new industry will take off, and you can be a part of it.

 Some good questions to ask yourself are:

 - How much training do I need?

 - Do I require any licenses or qualifications?

 - Where can I source these resources?

-If you are not sure where to start, then the most likely place is the internet.
+If you are unsure where to start, then the most likely place is the internet.
 Some many forums and blogs advise on starting your own business.
-These articles will help you find out what works and provides insight into how you should go about things.
+These articles will help you find out what works and provide insight into how you should go about things.